panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 The function variable is **hoisted** up to the top of the current scope, which means that the function can be invoked before the declaration (see [this chapter](/javascript-hoisting-in-details/#5-function-declarations) for more details).

 The created function is **named**, which means that the `name` property of the function object holds its name.
-It is useful when viewing the call stack: in debugging or error messages reading.
+It is useful when viewing the call stack: in debugging or error message reading.

 Let's see these properties in an example: